sopra-fs23-group-19/sopra-fs23-group-19-client/README.md

 ### Welcome Page
 ![Welcome Page](https://github.com/sopra-fs23-group-19/sopra-fs23-group-19-client/assets/91188113/fd1893e8-48da-402b-bca9-353f70c07dbf)

-There would be a guide of the game in the welcome page.
+There would be a tutorial of the game in the welcome page.

 ### Header
 ![Header](https://github.com/sopra-fs23-group-19/sopra-fs23-group-19-client/assets/91421664/90c6ed5b-71d5-4a6c-954d-a7dda3fa6c08)
 Users can get an intuitive page guide in the header.
-- :Lobby Page: Get all non-full rooms or create a new game room.
+- Lobby Page: Find available rooms or create a new game room.
-- :Leaderboard Page: List the best 10 players.
+- Leaderboard Page: List the top 10 players by ranking total scores.
-- :Profile Page: Edit the personal information.
+- Profile Page: Edit the personal information.
-- :Friends Page: Get the list of friends and search a friend with his/her username.
+- Friends Page: Get the list of friends and search a friend with his/her username.
-- :Notification Page: Handle the friend or game invite requests.
+- Notification Page: Display the friend or game invitation requests and allow users to handle these requests.
-- :Rules Page: Descripstions of game and rules.
+- Rules Page: Descripstions of game and rules.
-- :Logout button: Logout the account and get to the login page.
+- Logout button: Logout the account and redirect to the login page.

 Also, just below the header there is an icon for controlling the on/off status of the background music, this would remain in every other pages.